jorgevrgs/capstone-1/README.md

 npm run dev
 ```

-The development site is avalable at http://localhost:3000.
+The development site is available at http://localhost:3000.

 Linters: